Organ donation: Opt-in versus opt-out

 Registering to become an organ donor heavily depends on the attitude of the individual; those with a positive outlook might feel a sense of altruism towards organ donation, while others may have a more negative perspective, such as not trusting doctors to work as hard to save the lives of registered organ donors.
-Some common concerns regarding a presumed consent ("opt-out") system are sociologic fears of a new system, moral objection, sentimentality, and worries of the management of the objection registry for those who do decide to opt-out of donation.
+Some common concerns regarding a presumed consent ("opt-out") system are sociological fears of a new system, moral objection, sentimentality, and worries of the management of the objection registry for those who do decide to opt out of donation.
 Additional concerns exist with views of compromising the freedom of choice to donate, conflicts with extant religious beliefs and the possibility of posthumous violations of bodily integrity.
 Even though concerns exist, the United States still has a 95 percent organ donation approval rate.
-This level of nationwide acceptance may foster an environment where moving to a policy of presumed consent may help solve some of the organ shortage problem, where individuals are assumed to be willing organ donors unless they document a desire to "opt-out", which must be respected.
+This level of nationwide acceptance may foster an environment where moving to a policy of presumed consent may help solve some of the organ shortage problem, where individuals are assumed to be willing organ donors unless they document a desire to "opt out", which must be respected.

-Because of public policies, cultural, infrastructural and other factors, presumed consent or opt-out models do not always translate directly into increased effective rates of donation.
-The United Kingdom has several different laws and policies for the organ donation process, such as consent of a witness or guardian must be provided to participate in organ donation.
-This policy was consulted on by Department of Health and Social Care in 2018, and was implemented starting May 20, 2020.
+Because of public policies, cultural, infrastructural and other factors, presumed consent or opt-out models do not always translate directly into higher effective donation rates.
+The United Kingdom has several different laws and policies for the organ donation process, such as the requirements that consent of a witness or guardian must be provided to participate in organ donation.
+This policy was consulted on by the Department of Health and Social Care in 2018, and was implemented starting May 20, 2020.

-In terms of effective organ donations, in some systems like Australia (14.9 donors per million, 337 donors in 2011), family members are required to give consent or refusal, or may veto a potential recovery even if the donor has consented.
-Some countries with an opt-out system like Spain (40.2 donors per million inhabitants), Croatia (40.2 donors/million) or Belgium (31.6 donors/million) have high donor rates, however some countries such as Greece (6 donors/million) maintain low donor rates even with this system.
-The president of the Spanish National Transplant Organisation has acknowledged Spain's legislative approach is likely not the primary reason for the country's success in increasing the donor rates, starting in the 1990s.
+In terms of effective organ donations, in some systems like Australia (14.9 donors per million, 337 donors in 2011), family members are required to consent or refuse, or may veto a potential recovery even if the donor has consented.
+Some countries with an opt-out system, like Spain (40.2 donors per million inhabitants), Croatia (40.2 donors/million) or Belgium (31.6 donors/million) have high donor rates, however some countries such as Greece (6 donors/million) maintain low donor rates even with this system.
+The president of the Spanish National Transplant Organisation has acknowledged that Spain's legislative approach is likely not the primary reason for the country's success in increasing the donor rates, starting in the 1990s.